active-interest/seo-ultimate/seo-ultimate/readme.txt

 * **Noindex Manager** - Lets you add the `noindex` meta robots instruction to archives, comment feeds, the login page, and more.

+* **Meta Editor** - Lets you edit the meta descriptions/keywords for your posts, pages, and homepage.
+Also lets you enter verification meta codes and give code instructions to search engine spiders.

 SEO Ultimate was developed with WordPress plugin "best practices" in mind:

 * Integration with WordPress's contextual help system